Zytalus/url-shortener/README.md

 # URL Shortener

-This example project uses AWS CDK create a URL shortener.
+This example project uses AWS CDK create a URL shortener with python.
 The application creates AWS resources to support its functionality.
 AWS API Gateway provides a front-end endpoint for end users.
 AWS Lambda provides the functionality of creating and reading short urls.
 AWS DynamoDB Table for storing and retrieving